louisroyer-minetest/keyring/README.md

 This minetest mod adds keyrings.
 Keyrings can be used to store keys.
-Once keys are stored in the keyring, they can be used as a regular keys.
+Once keys are stored in the keyring, keyrings can be used as a regular key.

 Personal keyrings are a variant of keyrings allowing to set access and configuration to keys private.